Rudrarka/planning-poker-ui-ts/README.md

     git clone
     ```

-* Set the value of REACT_APP_SOCKET_URL which is the backend server of the application.
+* Set the value of REACT_APP_SOCKET_URL which is the url of the backend server of the application(http://0.0.0.0:5000).
-The application can be for here:
+The backend application can be found here: https://github.com/Rudrarka/planning-poker-server

 * Run the following commands to build and run the application:
     ```bash